cmizumoto/small-projects/README.md

 49- ToDos List

 - The good'ol to do list, this one will not use a backend, only the local storage to preserve the data, already made one more complex some time ago and using vue, but this is the fundamentals, good to keep the knowledge check.

+50- Insect Catch Game

+- Game that uses click events, different screens, timeouts and styling.
+Nothing that complex, it is an endless game, but possible to add different levels and goals.
+Careful there are spiders in it.